department-of-veterans-affairs/vets-website/_education/3-eligible-programs.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-Before the Post-9/11 GI Bill®, several smaller programs provided education benefits to Service Members and Veterans.
+Before the Post-9/11 GI Bill®, several smaller programs provided education benefits to Servicemembers and Veterans.
 [Veteran Service Officers](link to Accredited Representative beta site) and the [GI Bill® Comparison Tool](link to tool) can help you pick the right program for your goals.

 </div>
 </div>